6BC Botanical Garden

 • 6BC is a working garden; you enter at your own risk.

-• As 6BC is under the aegis of the NYC Parks Dept. the Parks Dept. rules must be observed: no drugs, alcohol, smoking or loud music
+• 6BC is under the aegis of the NYC Parks Dept. Their rules must be observed: no drugs, alcohol, smoking or loud music.

-• Visitors, especially those with limited mobility, please be aware that most paths are narrow and uneven.
-The path from the gate to the "treehouse" is the most even and accessible.
+• Please be aware that most paths are narrow and uneven.
+The path from the gate to the "treehouse" is the most even and accessible for those with limited mobility.

 • Please stay on paths (people and pets).

-• Pets are also welcome but must be leashed, under close control at all times. and must stay on the paths.
+• Pets are also welcome but must be leashed, all times. and must stay on the paths.
 Please do not let your pet do its business in the garden.
+Pet waste is NOT good for plants!

 • Do not pick or break plants.